Xiaofei-it/Shelly/README.md

 More methods will be discussed in the future.

-####Task Domino

-The Shelly library provides a method for executing a task and processing the result according to the result or the failure of the task after its execution.

-####Retrofit Domino

-The Shelly library provides a method for using Retrofit to send a HTTP request and processing the result according to the result or the failure of the request.

-####Merge, combine and others

 ###Domino invocation

 When you want to invoke a domino, do the following: